Exabyte-io/documentation/docs/collaboration/sharing/access-levels.md

 # Account Access Levels

-Different Access Levels can be granted to target Accounts on our platform, as was already mentioned in the context of [Entity Sharing](ui.md).
-In particular, the available Access Levels are comprised of the following distinct categories:
+Different Access Levels can be granted to target Accounts on our platform.
+The available Access Levels are comprised of the following distinct categories:

 ## Anyone with link